Evaluation Global Mean Time Series CMIP6

 Key Findings

-• All models capture the prominent cooling event following the 1991 Mt.
-Pinatubo eruption, indicating correct implementation of volcanic forcing.
+- All models capture major interannual variability events, such as the cooling following the 1991 Mt.
+Pinatubo eruption, and the long-term warming trend.

 Spatial Patterns